 Typically, you will be required to perform teaching activities.
 Because teaching is frequently an important component of the activities of psychologists with a doctorate, these teaching activities should improve students' teaching skills and make them more marketable.
 In addition to regular assistantships, sole responsibility teaching opportunities may be available in the Department for advanced students.
-More information on these teaching opportunities is given under the heading of <a href="https://grantships.com/grantships.
+More information on these teaching opportunities is given under the heading of GTA Opportunities below.